By Karen A. Soukiasian

 Have you ever noticed your puppy or dog display their anxiety by nervously licking their chops?
 It is a display of submission and it’s self-consoling.

-A word of caution, a dog that obsessively licks itself could also be indicating a medical problem.
+A word of caution, a dog that excessive licking could indicate a medical problem.
 That needs to be addressed immediately before it develops into a neurotic, self-consoling behavior.
+When dogs lick everything, it’s a symptom of dog compulsive order.
+And if your dog obsessively licks or chews her feet, it’s usually due to boredom, anxiety, lack of socialization, or excessive injury.

 Natural grooming